svenstaro/proby/README.md

 ## What is this

 This tool is a very simple web server that takes requests on HTTP to check whether they are connectable on a provided port.
-It returns 200 by default if the port is connectable and 503 if it isn't.
+It returns `200 OK` by default if the port is connectable and `503 Service Unavailable` if it isn't.

 ## Installation